ntop/ntopng/doc/src/developing_alerts/developing_alerts.rst

 To have :code:`BlacklistedFlowAlert` compiled, an :code:`#include` directive must be added in file :code:`include/flow_alerts_includes.h` *(3)*.
 The directive must contain the path to the class declaration file :code:`BlacklistedFlowAlert.h`.

-Class :code:`BlacklistedFlowAlert` is instantiated inside :code:`buildAlert` *(4)*, a method of flow callback :code:`BlacklistedFlow`.
-Indeed, as seen in the previous section, alerts are created from callbacks.
-This method is called by ntopng to create the alert, when it has been told to do so from a callback.
+Class :code:`BlacklistedFlowAlert` is instantiated inside :code:`buildAlert` *(4)*, a method of flow check :code:`BlacklistedFlow`.
+Indeed, as seen in the previous section, alerts are created from checks.
+This method is called by ntopng to create the alert, when it has been told to do so from a check.

-The actual alert creation is triggered from the flow callback with the call :code:`f->triggerAlertAsync` *(5)*.
+The actual alert creation is triggered from the flow check with the call :code:`f->triggerAlertAsync` *(5)*.
 This call tells ntopng to create an alert identified with :code:`BlacklistedFlowAlert::getClassType()` on the flow instance pointed by :code:`f`.

 Method :code:`getClassType()` returns an alert key *(6)* that is enumerated inside file :code:`ntop_typedefs.h`, as part of the :code:`FlowAlertTypeEnum` enumeration - follow the arrow starting at *(6)*.
 The same key is also enumerated in :code:`flow_alert_keys.lua` *(7)*, with the same enumeration name and number.